nebaughman/Katapult/README.md

   > Explaining how to obtain SSL certificate files (eg, from Let's Encrypt) is outside the scope of this project.

-- **Templating:** Javalin supports template engines for server-rendered HTML.
+- **Templating:** Javalin supports template engines for server-side rendering.
 An example [Mustache](https://mustache.github.io/) Katapult module is provided.

 - **External Data:** The example server stores external data in a data directory.
 This includes SQLite database, session files, SSL certificate files, etc. Refer to the command-line options for the example server.

 ### Now with Guice

-Dependencies are resolved and injected using Guice dependency injection framework.
+Dependencies are resolved and injected using [Guice](https://github.com/google/guice) dependency injection framework.
 Guice is used for Module startup and endpoint handling.

 #### Modules